PKU-Alignment/omnisafe/docs/source/baserl/ppo.rst

     \text{s.t.}\quad&D(\pi,\pi_k)\le\delta

 where :math:`\Pi_{\boldsymbol{\theta}} \subseteq \Pi` denotes the set of parameterized policies with parameters :math:`\boldsymbol{\theta}`, and :math:`D` is some distance measure.

-The problem that TRPO needs to solve is how to find a suitable update direction and update step, so that updating the actor can improve the performance without being too different from the original actor.
+The problem that TRPO needs to solve is finding a suitable update direction and update step so that updating the actor can improve the performance without being too different from the original actor.
 Finally, TRPO rewrites Problem :eq:`ppo-eq-1` as:

 .. _ppo-eq-2: